ObjectModules/deploy/Mapping.md

 * Eat is the process.
 * Exit point

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
 What we need to do?

-So let try to put a keyword 'best food' on Google Search.
+Let try to put a keyword 'best food' on Google Search.
 You will find a huge result which is processed by Google from may be in million or billion pages to choose.
 So which one you gonna eat?

 #isogram
 An isogram is a word that doesn't contain any repeating letters.